 Foundation Capital made a US$6m investment in Colombian edtech Platzi.
-Other investors include Omidyar Network, Mountain Nazca Chile, Y Combinator, 500 Startups and others.
+Other investors include Omidyar Network, Mountain Nazca Chile, Y Combinator and 500 Startups.

 (Contxto) Platzi, a Colombian startup specializing in technology education, landed US$6 million from Silicon Valley’s Foundation Capital.